amanpwl92/konnect-team-interview-ingest-exercise/notes.md

 # Important Points

 1. data in opensearch should go basis konnect entity id and updates handling should also be there - DONE
+2. note -  we need to set schema compatibilty as none for schema registry as we are pushing varying schemas for same topic
-2. use xcontent from ES to send java object to ope search (instead of sending map)
+3. use xcontent from ES to send java object to ope search (instead of sending map)
-3. should we produce messages in batch or one by one
+4. should we produce messages in batch or one by one
-4. docker compose updates to run your programs as well - producer and consumer ?
+5. docker compose updates to run your programs as well - producer and consumer ?
-5. should we create streaming app or separate programs for producer/consumer.
+6. should we create streaming app or separate programs for producer/consumer.
-6. see if we can use avro for serialization/deserialization
+7. see if we can use avro for serialization/deserialization
-7. could we use something like factory pattern (like we have in rm looker proc processor) to create different konnect objects from stream.jsonl ?
+8. could we use something like factory pattern (like we have in rm looker proc processor) to create different konnect objects from stream.jsonl ?
-8. create object from defined schema using kafka event at consumer side to be pushed to opensearch
+9. create object from defined schema using kafka event at consumer side to be pushed to opensearch
-9. failure handling during message producing/consuming.
+10. failure handling during message producing/consuming.
     1. in case we read an entry from jsonl and face issue during parsing or pushing to kafka, we could write that record to some other jsonl file (stream-error.jsonl)
     2. similarly, if we face any error while consuming event , we could send it to some retry topic.
 We could also try if possible to add retry logic and backoff factor while consuming messages.
-10. do we need multiple indexes in open search or a unified index like we have data in file?
+11. do we need multiple indexes in open search or a unified index like we have data in file?
 Similarly, single topic in kafka or multiple topics for each type on konnect entity.
-11. which fields to be indexed in open search schema ?
+12. which fields to be indexed in open search schema ?
-12. do we need to parse CDC stream key to derive something?
+13. do we need to parse CDC stream key to derive something?
 Do we need to support event ordering here ?
-13. logging in app
+14. logging in app
-14. any monitoring to see lags or any other metric ?
+15. any monitoring to see lags or any other metric ?
-15. add unit test cases too.
+16. add unit test cases too.

 # Understanding sample events schema and pattern